StevenLeRoux/spp/README.md

 ### Tunnel

-The `tunnel` action provide you a tunnel from your localhost to your destination through the SPP host.
+The `tunnel` action provides you a tunnel from your localhost to your destination through the SPP host.
+It useful for devs or users who need to address locally a backend/database/... but using an SSH tunnel to access the service on a given Host.

 You can either use it this way :